Belviq (Lorcaserin) Lawsuit

 Belviq Class Action Lawsuit Against the Makers of Belviq

-Now that there are many adverse rulings against the Belviq defendants, they are trying to negotiate a global settlement with all the Belviq patients that have filed lawsuits against them.
-Many cases have halted until November while the parties to the Belviq lawsuits attempt to reach an acceptable settlement.
+With adverse rulings against the Belviq defendants, they are now engaged in negotiations for a global settlement with all the Belviq patients who have filed lawsuits.
+Many cases have been temporarily halted as the parties involved attempt to reach an acceptable settlement, with proceedings scheduled to resume in November.

 Lorcaserin Cancer Lawsuit